giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

-a number of constraints related to the function or application to be deployed, understanding how a given decision on the computing environment for the service edge affects to the transport network substrate.
+a number of constraints related to the function or application to be deployed, understanding how a given decision on the computing environment for the service edge affects the transport network substrate.
 This would enable the integration of network capabilities in the function placement decision and further optimize performance of the deployed